Nursing and Caregiving Jobs in Germany

 German authorities understand that it is impossible to find enough personnel in Germany to meet the growing demand and are, therefore, interested in recruiting foreign nurses, particularly from countries with high unemployment rate among nursing personnel.
 The currently active government projects aimed at hiring foreign nursing staff for work in the German health and elderly care sector include:

-• Triple Win Project – in 2013, the German government concluded bilateral agreements with the governments of Bosnia, Serbia, Philippines and Tunisia known as the “Triple Win Project” to help nurses from these countries find employment in Germany (for more information on the Triple Win Project for Philippines see this pdf).
-In the meantime, India, Indonesia, Jordan and Vietnam have been added to the list of participating countries.
+• Triple Win Project – in 2013, the German government concluded bilateral agreements with the governments of Bosnia and Herzegovina, Philippines and Tunisia known as the “Triple Win Project” to help nurses from these countries find employment in Germany.
+In the meantime, India, Indonesia, Jordan and Vietnam have joined the programme.
+For more information on the country specific projects for any of the participating countries visit this page.

 • Nursing Professionals for Germany (“Pflegekräfte für Deutschland”) – this is en extension of the abovementioned “Triple Win Project” which is also organized by the Federal Employment Agency but runs as a separate programme focusing on hiring nursing professionals from Brazil and Mexico.
 Selected candidates will complete the German language courses in their home country and will have their qualifications recognized by German authorities before leaving for Germany.